Monar/react-immutable-pure-component/README.md

 parsed with babel so feel safe to use it from package repository or just copy it to your project and go from here.

+[Here](https://monar.github.io/react-immutable-pure-component/) you will find a simple example of a problem it's solving.

 ```js

 /*
   Copyright (C) 2017 Piotr Tomasz Monarski.
   Licensed under the MIT License (MIT), see